Crisis-Tested Experts Responding Wherever Disaster Occurs

 Decades of Experience Responding on the Worst Days

-CTEH has a long history of supporting clients in emergency conditions, whether onshore, over water, or offshore; involving railroads, vessels, refineries, or pipelines; or assisting with natural disasters like floods, hurricanes, and earthquakes.
+CTEH has a long history of environmental response support and helping clients in emergency conditions.
+Whether onshore, over water, or offshore; involving railroads, vessels, refineries, or pipelines; or assisting with natural disasters like floods, hurricanes, and earthquakes.
 CTEH works with Federal and State government agencies and industries in addressing chemical hazards that may impact worker and/or public safety and the environment.
-CTEH experts have a solid reputation of providing sound solutions to complex problems faced by clients during incidents.
+CTEH experts have a solid reputation of providing sound disaster response consulting and solutions to complex problems clients face during incidents.

 - Large-scale, rapid, professional response across five states